alexandresanchograca/linkedin-card-generator/README.md

 A REST API that scrapes a LinkedIn profile and returns a response with the data collected. and builds a business card using React.
 <br>
-You need to have a running instance of a chromedriver to run the scraper. https://chromedriver.storage.googleapis.com/ https://googlechromelabs.github.io/chrome-for-testing/#stable
+You need to have a running instance of a chromedriver to run the scraper.

+### Note:
+The chromedriver must support the Chrome browser version https://chromedriver.storage.googleapis.com/ https://googlechromelabs.github.io/chrome-for-testing/#stable